loys-caucheteux/Hackatown2021-citysupplier/README.md

 # Hackatown2021-citysupplier
 Django App with Geolocalisation and gps

+This app let you register some place in a Mysql database.
+These are supposed to be restaurants or shops that respect the environement.

-The app was deployed on heroku but is now offline
+It was deployed on Heroku and is now offline